peterhpark/neuroclear/README.md

 cd neuroclear
 ```

-### How to create a conda environment from the conda environment file.
+### How to create a conda environment from the conda environment file (from the conda_environment folder).
 ```bash
 conda env create -f neuroclear_environment.yml
 ```